jwulf/when/README.md

 })
 ```

-The DSL in [when.ts](./when.ts) is a quick sketch, but it scaffolds the type system needed to provide a strongly typed context and client in when block.
+The DSL in [when.ts](./when.ts) is a quick sketch, but it scaffolds the type system needed to provide a strongly typed context and client in `when` block.

+There are a couple of demonstration tests in [test-demo.ts](./test-demo.ts).
+Open them in VSCode to see how the Intellisense works.

 ## Limitations of POC implementation